Diabetes Center of Excellence Leadership Council

 Fitz Koehler, owner Fitzness, fitness professional

 Fitz Koehler is a fitness expert with a Master’s Degree in Exercise and Sports Sciences from the University of Florida, and 20 years experience teaching fitness around the globe.
 Besides teaching to millions of students in person via seminars, group classes and personal training in over a dozen countries, Fitz has promoted fitness through every avenue of mass media; books, television, films, radio, magazines, journals and online.
-She serves as a regular fitness consultant for ABC news and GTN news is dedicated in her time spent working with nonprofits and children.
+She is a former fitness consultant for ABC news and GTN news and dedicates her time spent working with nonprofits and children.
+Her recent focus has been on growing the success of her Morning Mile initiative.
 Fitz is not only an aggressive force in the world wide push to increase health, but has created her own distinctive brand to introduce students to the world of Fitzness.

 S. Robert Levine, M.D.